 Where award-winning golfing is just par for the course, Kauai is filled with gorgeous courses that even the non-golfers owe it to themselves to soak in.
 For a honeymoon destination as beautiful as Kauai, take a look at our top tips for golfing the island to experience it to the best of your ability during your honeymoon.

-- Get Volcanic.
+- Breathtaking Backdrops.
 The island is filled with challenging courses, but the hardest part is probably tearing your eyes away from the jaw-dropping scenery.
 The volcanic islands of Hawaii contain no shortage of verdant hillsides and volcanic mountaintops, so check out courses on Kauai that deliver the best of the local scenery.
 With the blue Pacific seascape, dense green jungles and volcanic mountain formations towering through the mist, just about every course is framed by a picture-perfect scene you'll hardly believe is real.

 - Tee off at Dawn.
 What better way to see the beauty of Kauai than by witnessing the first licks of sunrise rise up over this incredible island?
 Some might not associate golf with romance, but from the vantage point of a manicured course on a clear Kauai morning, the sunset is even more beautiful than ever.
 Watch while the course and the lands around it become bathed in the first golden warmth of the awakening sun.
 It's the perfect way to usher in what might be the most romantic moment on your honeymoon in Kauai, when you'll want to put your game on hold just to witness an event so awe-inspiring, you'll hardly believe it happens daily.